shtoystack/docker-guacamole/README.md

 ### Guacamole does not show the real IP, but the docker interface one's
 There are multiple ways to show the real IP of the users, and it depends on your network configuration, and/or docker configuration.

-For example, [Issue #22](https://github.com/abesnier/docker-guacamole/issues/22) shows you a solution to show the clients IP behind a Cloudfalre tunnel.
+For example, [Issue #22](https://GitHub.com/abesnier/docker-guacamole/issues/22) shows you a solution to show the clients IP behind a Cloudflare tunnel.

 ### I upgraded to a newer version of Guacamole and/or PostegreSQL, and 2FA Authentication does not work anymore.
-It is possible that after some upgrades, either in the Guacamole version, or to a newer PostgreSQL version (13 to 14 or 15, after you carefully follow the [instructions here](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) for example), you are faced with an error mzessage after entering your TOTP token.
+It is possible that after some upgrades, either in the Guacamole version, or to a newer PostgreSQL version (13 to 14 or 15, after you carefully follow the [instructions here](https://GitHub.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) for example), you are faced with an error message after entering your TOTP token.
 Guacamole will display the message "Verification failed.
 Please try again.".

 There are multiple causes to this issues I believe.